 echo getRandomString();

-Here, we have created a function that accepts one integer parameter and also defined the default value for it.
-Then created a string variable and add an allowed character to it.
-Lastly added a loop that runs till the user-defined value and picks a random character from our string and adds it to our random string.
+?>Here, we have created a function that accepts one integer parameter and also defined the default value for it.
+Then create a string variable and add an allowed character to it.
+Lastly added a loop that runs till the user-defined value picks a random character from our string and adds it to our random string.

-It will produce similar output to the below:
+It will produce a similar output to the below:

 Let’s take an example to create a random string using an encryption function: